-- D. The Applicant (or their Attorney) may request that their matter be removed from the Board agenda.
+- C. The Clerk will provide written notice to the Parties, Hearing Officer, and Employer of the time and date of the regular meeting where the matter will be placed on the Board's agenda for action.
+The Parties will have the opportunity to be heard at the Board meeting subject to appropriate time limitations as set out in the OCERS By-laws. - D. The Applicant (or their Attorney) may request that their matter be removed from the Board agenda.
 The Clerk will grant one (1) continuance of the matter to the next regular meeting of the Board.
 No additional continuances will be granted.
-If Applicant wishes to delay the referral of their matter to the Board beyond the one-month extension, they will be required to appear before the Board and show cause as to why an additional extension should be granted.
-If granted, the matter will be referred to the to the next regular meeting of the Board.
-No additional continuances will be granted. - E. Good cause for this the purposes of this Rule will be granted for the following: - 1.
+If Applicant wishes to delay the referral of their matter to the Board beyond the one month extension, they will be required to appear before the Board and show cause as to why an additional extension should be granted.
+If granted, the matter will be referred to the to the next regular meeting of the Board. - E. Good cause for this the purposes of this Rule will be granted for the following: - 1.
 The illness of the Applicant or their Attorney. - 2.
-The illness of an Applicant's immediate family member (i.e., Spouse, child, mother, father...)
+The illness of an Applicant's immediate family member (i.e., Spouse, child, mother, father.